Chalwk/JeriCraftDocs/docs/guides/Jobs.md

 The **Hunter** job involves tracking and defeating hostile mobs that spawn in the world.
 Whether it’s hunting for food or clearing areas of dangerous creatures, Hunters play an essential role in keeping the server safe and providing valuable resources.
-You’ll earn money and experience by killing mobs like zombies, skeletons, and other hostile creatures.
+You’ll earn gold coins and experience by killing mobs like zombies, skeletons, and other hostile creatures.

 - **Key Activities:**
     - Killing hostile mobs such as zombies, skeletons, and creepers
     - Hunting for materials like meat, bones, and string
 - **Rewards:**
-    - Earn money for each mob you kill.
+    - Earn gold coins for each mob you kill.
     - Receive experience for defeating rare or difficult mobs.

 ---